Atenolol

 - uncontrolled heart failure or heart block

-- Pregnant, could be pregnant, planning to become pregnant or breast-feeding
+- pregnant, could be pregnant, planning to become pregnant or breast-feeding

-- Raynaud’s disease
+- raynaud’s disease

 Atenolol and other medications

-Some medicines can interact with atenolol.
 Always check with your doctor or pharmacist before giving your child any other medicines, including herbal or complementary medicines.
-The following medicines are known to react with atenolol

-- Other medicines that slow the heart rate such as digoxin, verapamil and diltiazem
+- other medicines that slow the heart rate such as digoxin, verapamil and diltiazem

-Important Information
+Important

 - Keep medicines in a safe place where children cannot reach them.